Lupita Jones

-María Guadalupe "Lupita" Jones Garay (/es/; born 6 September 1967) is a Mexican producer, actress and model.
-She was crowned Miss Universe 1991, and was the first Mexican contestant to win a major international beauty pageant.
+María Guadalupe "Lupita" Jones Garay (/es/; born 6 September 1967) is a Mexican producer, actress and beauty pageant titleholder.
+She was crowned Miss Universe 1991.

 Education

 Before becoming Miss Universe 1991, Jones received a degree in business administration and did postgraduate studies in industrial administration at the Centro de Enseñanza Técnica y Superior in Mexicali, Baja California.

 Pageantry

 Señorita Mexico

 In September 1990, Jones won the title of Señorita México representing the state of Baja California.

 Miss Universe

 On 17 May 1991, Jones competed against 72 contestants for the title of Miss Universe 1991 at Las Vegas, Nevada representing Mexico.
 She advanced to the semifinals of the event as first place.

 Jones was the only contestant with an average score above 9.
 During the final stage, Jones won every single round of competition: swimsuit, interview, and evening gown.
 She dominated the next two rounds of competition (the Top 6 judges' questions and the Top 3 final questions) and won the crown, the prizes, and the Miss Universe title for her country.